exceljs/exceljs/README.md

     dob: new Date()
 };

-// Insert a page break prior to the row row.addPageBreak();
+// Insert a page break below the row row.addPageBreak();

 // Iterate over all rows that have values in a worksheet